Equipment¶

 - Princess-class light frigate expansion (additional units)

-- PCAS multi-role fighter modernisation completion
+- PCAS multi-role fighter modernisation (Mirage F1 successor selection)

 - Air-defence network modernisation (medium-range SAM and radar)